openxla/shardy/docs/propagation.md

 So each dimension has a unique factor corresponding to its result.
 But doing so, if we partition the op on some axis, then that axis would correspond to an argument’s dimension’s factor.
 But since that factor doesn’t appear in any of the other operands/results, **we would mark the rest of the operands/results as replicated on that axis**!
 But that isn’t what we want here.
 We want to allow the other operands/results to also be partitioned on this axis.

 What’s important to realize is that `OptimizationBarrierOp` is not a typical op.
-It doesn’t really do anything.
 There is no relationship between `arg_i`/`result_i` and `arg_j`/`result_j`.
 Each operand/result pairs are independent of one another.

 ##### Solution

-An _owner_ is a user specified target of the data flow edge used by Shardy's propagation.
-The user can choose it arbitrarily but it needs to be static.
+A data flow edge of some op X defines a bridge between a set of *sources* and a set of *targets*, such that all sources and targets should be sharded in the same way.

 For example, given the `custom_op` defined below: